Review

 Buyer Walkthrough

 Write down the style before you write down the size.
 If you're buying ballet slippers: measure the foot, go to the brand's chart, read the product page note.
 If you're buying tap shoes for a child: same steps, plus check whether the Jr. Tyette fits the child's width.
-If you're buying jazz shoes: go to the product page before anything else: Capezio Freeform has a sizing note that is the opposite of what most people expect (add 1.5 sizes, not subtract).
+If you're buying jazz shoes: go to the product page before anything else, because the Capezio Freeform's sizing is genuinely disputed (Capezio says add 1.5 sizes, specialty fitters size it at or below street), so you order to the brand chart, not your street size.
 If you're buying character shoes: Capezio Jr. Footlight tracks closer to street size than any other style on this page, but Bloch Splitflex doesn't.
 If you're buying dance sneakers: Capezio's own product page says size up half a size.
 In every case, the seller's exchange policy is part of the purchase: you will need it for dance shoes at some point.

 Mistakes To Avoid In Plain English